MarioRicalde/stab.vim/readme.md

     :StabHard 4

-Want to set Hard Tabs?
+Want to set Soft Tabs?
 STAB IT SOFT.

     :StabSoft 4